aray1/currency-converter/README.md

 # currency-converter
-A GUI based application to convert currencies on a given date.
+- A GUI based application to convert currencies on a given date.
+- An user needs to login to convert currency.
+- User should register to login.
+- Shows last 10 searched records for user.

 ## Dev tools
 - Spring Boot